potassco/plingo/README.md

 - `--frontend=mode`

-    Specifies which frontend to use ('lpmln', 'lpmln-alt', 'problog', 'plog').
+    Specifies which frontend to use (´lpmln´, ´lpmln-alt´, ´problog´, ´plog´).
-    Mode 'lpmln-alt' is the alternative definition where hard rules have to be satisfied.
+    Mode ´lpmln-alt´ is the alternative definition where hard rules have to be satisfied.
-    When using mode 'lpmln' hard rules are also translated which can be useful for debugging or resolving inconsistencies in the program.
+    When using mode ´lpmln hard rules are also translated which can be useful for debugging or resolving inconsistencies in the program.

 - `--query='atom'`